frankctan/TakeThreePreview/readme.md

 - Gesture recognizer returns tapped coordinate
 - Tapped coordinate is converted from `UIKit` coordinate system to `CoreImage` coordinate system
 - User-tapped color is retrieved from the sample buffer using the `CoreImage` coordinate
-- Shadows, color inconsistencies in the livew preview, etc. cause enough variation such that user intention usually can't be conveyed using only one RGB color.
+- Shadows, color inconsistencies in the live preview, etc. cause enough variation such that user intention usually can't be conveyed using only one RGB color.
 We need a range of colors
 - Range of colors (user intent) can be derived in a number of ways.
 Ultimately settled on a flat hue-saturation-value color thresholding
 - User can fine-tune the "value" component of the color range using a two-handle slider